pbloem/kgbench-data/README.md

  * `data.datatype_l2g(dtype)` Maps local to global indices.
  * `data.get_images()` Returns the images in the dataset (in order of local index) as a list of PIL image objects.
 Utility function are provided to process and batch these (see the mrgcn experiment for an example).

-The `scripts/` directory contains the scripts needed to convert any RDF knowledge graph to the format listed above, allowing it to be imported using the kgbench dataloader.
+The `scripts` directory contains the scripts needed to convert any RDF knowledge graph to the format listed above, allowing it to be imported using the kgbench dataloader.

 ## Experiments